is a communal film poem about the vast environmental knowledge of Pukapuka/Nassau, an atoll in the Northern Group of the Cook Islands.

 Our Atoll Speaks is a meditation on the environmental knowledge of the people of Pukapuka/Nassau, Cook Islands.
 Not many people have the opportunity to spend time in these Northern Group atolls because of their difficulty to access.
 It takes five days on a cargo boat to get here and transport is intermittent.
 This means that the 450 people on the atoll of Pukapuka and the 80 people on her sister atoll of Nassau still largely rely on the bounty of the land and sea.
 I was impressed with the deep respect and vast knowledge everyone from the elderly to the smalest children still had for their ecological environment.
 The conservation practices here include a strict system of having food reserves with a laui (prohibition) for certain foods at certain times of year.
 Fishing, cutting coconut trees, harvesting taro, and every aspect of food security is carefully regulated as a community to ensure that everyone survives.
 There is no room for individualism and taking more then your share.
 In this spirit, I wanted the film to be truly a collaborative effort.
 The storytelling was taken from the interviews with over sixty people collected on the three-week and four-month trips I took there with a small team.
 The voice-over in this film intends to be the communal voice of the Pukapukan people narrated by the remarkable Pacific Islander writer Johnny Ngatokorua Frisbie.

 In 2017 we received funds from the United Nations GEF Small Grants Programme / Cook Islands Red Cross Society to be able to document the environmental practices of Pukapuka.
 This included running storytelling workshops for the youth with co-producer Amelia Rachel Hokuleʻa Borofsky and also me training and working with a local production team.
 All the drone and underwater footage comes from Kolee Tinga, a teacher with a passion for filmmaking.
 Amelia Rachel Hokuleʻa Borofsky and Johnny Ngatokorua Frisbie first introduced me to Pukapuka over ten years ago.
-We are working on a feature-length documentary about their lives entitled Homecoming to be released next year.
+We are working on a feature-length documentary about their lives entitled The Island in Me (Aka Homecoming) coming soon.
 While these are two separate films, both films higlight the beauty, knowledge, and uniqueness of these atolls and the people who call it home.